 and resilient, it can change the world.

-recognized thought leader working side by side with Fortune 500 and
+is a consistently recognized thought leader working side by side with

-new economy executives in designing and leading systemic business change
+Fortune 500 and new economy executives in designing and leading systemic

-and design.
-Through her university and in-house educational offerings,
+business change and design.
+Through her university and in-house educational

-work, Carol works with executive leaders who see the possibility to
+human development work, Carol works with executive leaders who see the

-change the nature of work through developing people and work systems
+possibility to change the nature of work through developing people and

-that ignite motivation everywhere.
-For four decades, Carol has worked
+work systems that ignite motivation everywhere.
+For four decades, Carol

-with great leaders of successful businesses such as Google, DuPont,
+has worked with great leaders of successful businesses such as Google,

-Intel, P&G, and Seventh Generation, educating them to develop their
+DuPont, Intel, P&G, and Seventh Generation, educating them to develop

 deliver extraordinary results.